hyperledger/toc/governing-documents/project-lifecycle.md

 Projects that have successfully exited the *Incubation* phase are in the *Graduated* phase.

-The TOC may decide to move a *Graduated* project that no longer meets the [Incubation Exit Criteria](./project-incubation-exit.md) back to the *Incubation* state until it meets the criteria again.
+The TAC may decide to move a *Graduated* project that no longer meets the [Incubation Exit Criteria](./project-incubation-exit.md) back to the *Incubation* state until it meets the criteria again.